Swapnilkasabe/FitFlex-Gym/README.md

 # FitFlex Gym Website

-Welcome to FitFlex Gym, a responsive web application built with React for exploring gym activities and gain related information.
+Welcome to FitFlex Gym, a responsive web application built with React and Material UI for exploring gym activities and obtaining related information.

 ## Table of Contents